Mr-Smyth/circles/Testing.md

 ---

-## Testing for Edit Spouse Functionality:
+## Testing for Edit Spouse or Partner Functionality:
 Edit spouse / partner will grab the persons spouse / partners and display them on screen.
 These partners name are clickable, and for now return you to the same page where you may edit their partners.
 The included form will allow for adding of more partners.